 - Run Thursday’s workout at one pace slower than suggested.
 For example, if the workout states HMP, run at MP; if it states LT pace, run at HMP, if it states 10K pace, run LT pace, etc. Canova Ks is a workout which suggests alternating between marathon pace and half marathon pace every kilometer throughout the workout; in your schedule it may be best to alternate between easy pace and marathon pace.
 Lastly, to prevent from running too fast and keeping to your plan, join a group which closely matches your adjusted goal paces for the evening.
 This enables the ability to run the same workout as the rest of the team thus allowing you to have people to run with which is the main reason to attending team practices.

 - One key element to remember when doing this: you are a guest of that group.
 That group trains together regularly and aims to run the paces chosen at the start of the workout.
 Stick with the group throughout the entire workout.
 Move to the back of the group if necessary to prevent pushing the pace at the front.
-Be aware of the group dynamic and communicate with your teammates – either to check in on the pace or provide motivation since this pace should be ‘comfortable’ for you.
+Be aware of the group dynamic and communicate with your teammates – either to check in on the pace or provide motivation since this pace should be ‘comfortable’ for you

 The biggest objective to marathon training is to convince the body (and mind!) to keep moving when it is tired.
 The more often you are able to run a couple miles when you really feel like sitting down, the more acclimated to the race experience you become.
 The big concept for many marathoners is doing a little bit more, running the extra mile, taking one more lap.
 Holding onto this philosophy will pay dividends on race day.
 Run the extra cooldown following your intervals, turn your scheduled 8-miler into 10 because you feel good that day, get in a solid run the day after your interval workout, or stay out there just a bit longer.
 (Note: To obtain extra mileage, running an additional interval or extending a tempo run is not recommended.)
 There’s a very good chance you will feel tired during the marathon.
 Having the training background to deal with that circumstance – both mentally and physically – will help you fight through it on race day.

-We will plan at least one race per month during the preparation phase – 10 milers, half marathons, 30Ks, etc. But running the occasional 5-miler can take the place of a speed interval workout.
+We will plan at least one race per month during the preparation phase – 10 milers, half marathons, 30Ks, etc. But running the occasional 5-miler or 5K can take the place of a speed interval workout.
 No matter what the race, do not take the “jog through it” approach.
 Race hard and completely, even if you ran a long run or workout the day before the race.
 We’ll aim for a half marathon within 6 weeks of the full marathon to be used as a fitness assessment and evaluate our time goals.
 Remember, this new goal(s) may be different from the one you started with!

 Group long runs on weekends, interval workouts during the week or on weekends and recovery runs during the week are intended to make training a bit easier and provide some much needed stimulation and support.
 We strive to keep the long runs and workouts positive and upbeat, not just strenuous.
 Talk to other people about their training.
 Find out what other people may be trying.
 There is no such thing as too much information; however, be realistic about the strategies based on your ability level, or which ones you’ll even enjoy and stick with.
-There is a tremendous array of backgrounds, experiences, and abilities in a running group or club, and this can provide a glimpse into all aspects of the marathon race and how it fits into other people’s lives.
+There is a tremendous array of backgrounds, experiences, and abilities in the Whippets, and this can provide a glimpse into all aspects of the marathon race and how it fits into other people’s lives.
 I encourage you to tap into these available resources whenever you need some encouragement, motivation, or advice.

 Training for a marathon can seem like an exciting endeavor and a daunting task at the same time.
 Planning ahead will make the process feel more similar to the previous and less similar to the latter.
 Be excited throughout the process as it will be a tremendous learning experience – not solely about running, nutrition, or training but you as a person.